 Each cat will have their own unique reactions to harness training and these steps should be modified to fit your cat’s response.

-- Allow your cat to get familiar with the harness and leash by placing them in your cat’s sleeping area for a few days.
+- Allow your cat to get familiar with the harness or walking jacket and leash by placing them in your cat’s sleeping area for a few days.

 - Distract your cat with treats or a toy when placing them in the harness.
 Be sure to make the experience positive.
 Save these favorite rewards and only offer them during training.

-- The harness should fit snugly, but allow free movement.
-It is not safe to walk cats on a traditional collar.
+- The harness or walking jacket should fit snugly, but allow free movement.
+It is not safe to walk cats on a traditional collar as pulling on the collar can severely damage their throats or necks.

-- Walk with your cat around the house at first until he or she is comfortable in the harness.
+- Walk with your cat around the house at first until he or she is comfortable in the harness or jacket.
 Introducing the cat to the outdoors is a completely different step and should be done slowly.

 - Choose a safe quiet location to walk your cat.
 Help motivate your cat by getting the harness associated with some desirable activity like going outside, playing with a favorite toy or getting a desirable treat.